Sea Fisheries

 preparation and operation of mesh gauges[12]

-A fisheries officer, when
+A fishery officer, when

 carrying out a fisheries inspection of the mesh size of fishing gear,